netx-as/xt_RAWCOOKIE/README.md

 RAWCOOKIE module supports special mode for sending initial SYN+ACK packet when the packet avoids Linux routing system.
 The SYN+ACK packet is send directly to the MAC addres (the address of the router)  which we received the original SYN packet from.
 The direct mode can be enable via `--senddirect` option.

-In case when it is necessary to override the destination MAC address there is option txmac which can do it for you.
+In case when it is necessary to override the destination MAC address there is option `--txmac` which can do it for you.

 ```--txmac 4c:ae:a3:6a:80:bc```

-NOTE: Please do not set --txmac option if you are not sure how this option works.
+> NOTE: Please do not set `--txmac` option if you are not sure how this option works.
 By setting invalid/not existing MAC address you might flood packets to all ethernet ports whet the server is connected to!

 Build from sources